Is the brain a muscle

 Like muscles, the brain can change and grow

 It’s not a static organ.
 The brain is constantly adapting to your environment and experiences.
 Neuroplasticity is the brain’s ability to form new connections between neurons (nerve cells) and rewire itself in response to experience.
-It’s an important part of learning, memory, and recovery from injury or disease.
+It’s an important part of learning, memory, and recovery.

 Like a muscle, the brain needs exercise to work properly